-There are many levels and classes of competitions through which teams can progress.
-To participate in tournaments, teachers must register their teams.
-Team Registration is independent to school registration and is only for teams looking to compete in State, National or International events.
-Some states will have regional competitions (currently NSW and Queensland) which are required before teams progress to State finals.
-Similarly, National final progression is dependent on performance in the State finals.
-The top teams progress based on performance with some 'wildcard' opportunities offered to teams with the potential or capacity to step up and operate at a higher level.
+Team registration is independent to school registration and is only for teams looking to compete in the competition at the regional, state, national or international level.
+Currently only NSW and Queensland have regional competitions which are required before teams progress to state finals.
+Similarly, national final progression is dependent on performance in the state finals.
+The top teams progress based on performance with some wildcard opportunities offered to teams with the potential or capacity to step up and operate at a higher level.